Angie Docherty, Nurs.D., M.P.H., R.N.

 Monmouth, Ore.
 97361

 My nursing education and experience stems from the UK.
-I have a personal interest in health disparities, particularly in the area of prenatal care and have researched this topic in the UK and the US.
-My work in both countries helps me realize that nurses, internationally, are best placed to embrace diversity and challenge social injustice.
-These are the messages that underpin my approach to research and teaching.
+I have a personal interest in health inequity, particularly in the area of prenatal and postpartum care and have researched this topic in the UK and the US.
+My clinical research in both countries helps me realize that nurses, internationally, are best placed to embrace diversity and challenge social injustice.
+I have active research ongoing in the fields of health equity and nursing education.

 2010: Doctor of Nursing (University of Stirling, UK)